step-/find-n-run/README.md

     # Icon cache location.
     ICONCACHE=${HOME}/.icons
-    # Extend search to application comments.
+    # Extend search to application comments (OR).
     SEARCHCOMMENTS=false
+    # Extend search to application categories (OR).
+    # Prepend ';' to search for category only, i.e., ';office'.
+    SEARCHCATEGORIES=false
     # Search pattern must match from the leftmost character.
+    # Ignored for category search.
     SEARCHFROMLEFT=false
     # Search pattern is a POSIX Basic regular expression.
+    # Applied also to comment search and category search.
     SEARCHREGEX=false
     # Enforce case-dependent searching.
     CASEDEPENDENT=false